ea-tel/detel-book/_chapters/chapters/transversal/creating-oer-with-h5p.md

 ## Conclusions
-In short, OER are materials in any medium, legally and technically, available to educators and learners in a format that facilitates its reuse and adaptation.
+In short, OER are materials in any medium, legally and technically available to educators and learners in a format that facilitates its reuse and adaptation.
 The open licenses are legal statements that give users permission to interact with the resource through the 5R activities.
 In a complementary way, the ALMS framework discusses the aspects that materials should have in order to be technically open.
 One example of a tool that facilitates this technical openness is the H5P tool.
 With this tool, users can retain, reuse and adapt the content according to their context.

 [^1]: Alternatively: [https://h5p.com/](https://h5p.com/)